lxndrv/PIF/core-framework/universal-principles.md

 These three principles are not independent—they interact:

-1. **State** influences how a system responds to the world
+1. **[State](../definitions/concept-state.md)** influences how a system responds to the world
-2. **Interaction** determines what inputs the system can effectively process
+2. **[Interaction](../definitions/concept-resonance.md)** determines what inputs the system can effectively process
-3. **Capacity** determines when the system may be forced to transform
+3. **[Capacity](../definitions/concept-capacity.md)** determines when the system may be forced to transform

-Together, they suggest a feedback loop: **State → Interaction → Response → New State**
+Together, they suggest a feedback loop: **State → Interaction → Response → New State** (detailed in [The Cycle of Emergence](the-cycle-of-emergence.md))

 PIF proposes that this cycle recurs across scales—in atoms, organisms, minds, and societies—suggesting a common architectural pattern underlying emergence.
+For the historical foundations of this approach, see [Historical Lineage](historical-lineage.md).

 ---